 May 28, 2013

-Lukens Lake, located in the high country of Yosemite National Park, is a nine acre lake surrounded by forests and a meadow.
+Lukens Lake, nestled in the high country of Yosemite National Park, spans nine acres and is encircled by forests and a meadow.

-Andrew, his friend Eric, and I ventured there on this cold and windy day.
-We chose the shorter trail from Tioga Road as our route.
-In July 2010, Andrew and I walked the longer route from White Wolf Lodge.
-This time of year the lodge is closed.
+On this cold and windy day, Andrew, his friend Eric, and I embarked on an adventure.
+We opted for the shorter trail off Tioga Road for our journey.
+In July 2010, Andrew and I took the longer route from White Wolf Lodge.
+During this time of year, the lodge remains closed.

 We made our way uphill, breathless from the elevation.
-At 8,200 feet, the soft trail still had snow in spots.
-We walked through the dark forest and over a couple of small streams.
-The White Wolf route would have taken us over a section of the Middle Tuolumne River.
-It would have brought us to the sunnier and drier side of the lake.
+At 8,200 feet, patches of snow still dotted the soft trail.
+We walked through the shadowy forest and over a couple of small streams.
+Taking the White Wolf route would have brought us over a section of the Middle Tuolumne River and to the sunnier and drier side of the lake.

-Following Andrew’s lead, we walked through the very wet meadow stepping carefully on the spongy grass trying to avoid crushing the tiny marsh marigolds along the way.
+Following Andrew’s lead, we walked through the wet meadow stepping carefully on the spongy turf trying to avoid crushing the tiny marsh marigolds scattered about.

 Poisonous corn lilies were just beginning to sprout.

-After we had traversed the meadow, I learned that that side of the lake was closed.
-The trail used to run through there but the deepening path was affecting drainage and harming plants.
-The trail was diverted through the forest.
-With large mounds of snow in the shadier areas, it was hard find the trail.
+After crossing the meadow, it became apparent it was closed.
+The trail once passed through this area, but the increasingly worn path was disrupting drainage and damaging the vegetation.
+The trail was rerouted through the forest.
+With large mounds of snow in the shadier areas, it was challenging to locate the path.

 The boys were having no luck at the shore, not even a bite, so Andrew inflated the Caddis float tube.
-Braving the cold water, he set out for the middle of the lake with a paddle in one hand and a pole in the other.
+Braving the cold water which crept up his back as he settled in, he set out for the middle of the lake with a paddle in one hand and a pole in the other.

-The wind blew, keeping the mosquitoes away and chilling us to the bone.
-I walked around the lake to warm up, jumping over its creek-like outlet.
-The path through the woods was wet.
-Trees were bent and broken littering the forest floor.
+The wind howled, driving the mosquitoes away and chilling us to the bone.
+I walked around the lake to warm up, leaping over its creek-like outlet.
+The woodland path was damp.
+Bent and broken trees littered the forest floor.

 On the other side, sheltered from the wind and sitting in the glow of the sun, I watched as Andrew and Eric changed places in the Caddis.
-Eric paddled out.
-As soon as he cast his line into the lake, he caught a fish.
-With one arm he rowed back to shore and as he reached the edge, the fish came off the hook and swam away.
-“Oh no!” could be heard echoing around Lukens Lake.
+Eric paddled out and immediately, upon casting his line into the lake, he snagged a fish.
+Rowing back to shore with one arm, he nearly reached the edge when the fish slipped off the hook and escaped.
+His dismayed “Oh no!” echoed around the lake.

 John Muir always says it best: “Another glorious day, the air as delicious to the lungs as nectar to the tongue.”